 COURSE TITLE CREDITS COURSE DESCRIPTION LANGUAGE HIS 312E History of Spain 6 ECTS 3 US An overview of Spanish history from Roman times to the modern era: The Arab invasion and the Christian reconquest, Spain's monarchy, Spain's society and identity from 1936 to the present.
 The role of the church, women, social classes, and nationalism will be discussed.
 Conducted in English.
-HIS 322 Historia Contemporánea de España (Contemporary History of Spain) 6 ECTS 3 US The course will present the main historic processes from the 18th century to the present which have been crucial in shaping present day Spain.
-The course will examine the creation of its democracy, the genesis of the nationalistic problem and the economic articulation of Spain in the international context.
-Conducted in Spanish. = HIS 340E Ancient and Medieval Spanish History: From Altamira to Isabella and Ferdinand (Prehistory to 1500) 6 ECTS 3 US Fall semester only The main goal in this course is to give students an overview of Spain's history and culture, with special emphasis on events that have marked Andalusia more profoundly from the dawn of history to the sixteenth century.
+HIS 323 España en el S. XXI: de la Guerra Civil a la Democracia Actual (Spain in the 21st century: from the Civil War to democracy today) 6 ECTS 3 US This course covers the history of Spain since the 1930's until the first decade of the 21st century.
+It analyzes the social and economic transformations during this period, the interwar period, the experience of dictatorship, the transition to democracy and its development and the participation of Spain in the project of European unification.
+Additionally, and following the latest historiographic currents, this course presents monographic themes of interest to Spanish history such as gender, family and sexuality, nations and nationalism, the environment, religion, immigration and global history.
+Lastly, problematic concepts which have been applied to Spain's history will be debated such as "failure" or "success", "backwardness" and "normalization" This course attempts to determine whether Spain is "different" or not.
+Conducted in Spanish.
+Spanish History: From Altamira to Isabella and Ferdinand (Prehistory to 1500) 6 ECTS 3 US Fall semester only The main goal in this course is to give students an overview of Spain's history and culture, with special emphasis on events that have marked Andalusia more profoundly from the dawn of history to the sixteenth century.
 Conducted in English.
 HISTORY HIS 341E Early Modern and Modern Spanish History: From Isabella and Ferdinand to the Euro (1450-the present) 6 ECTS 3 US Spring semester only The main goal in this course is to give students an overview of Spain's history over the past 500 years, with special emphasis on events that have marked Andalusia more profoundly.
 Additionally, we will study and analyze different trends and phenomena of modern day Spain, along with some traditions that still hold in our time.
 Field trips, projections of slides and videos will all be key elements in this course to present the student a clearer perception of each period.
-Conducted in English. Ī HIS 360 El Mundo Mediterráneo y España (The Mediterranean World and Spain) 6 ECTS 3 US Fall semester only The objective of this course is to investigate the intimate relationship between the Meditteranean world and Spain during the birth of the culture (from pre-history until the Arab invasion).
-Several fieldtrips to places of historic interest will be an important part of this course.
-Conducted in Spanish.
+Conducted in English.
 HIS/SOC 362 Esclavitud en América Latina y el Caribe (Slavery in Latin America and the Caribbean) 6 ECTS 3 US The course aims to study the origins of inequality, racial prejudice and the poverty that a large portion of the Afro-American communities in Latin America and the Caribbean currently live in.
 It examines how some cultural patterns of African origin persist: music, clothing and such religious beliefs as witchcraft and voodoo.
 It also offers a global perspective of the phenomenon of slavery, from the introduction of the first slaves to the abolition of this "peculiar institution".
 Conducted in Spanish. = REL/HIS 357E Christianity, Islam and Judaism in the Span- ish Context 6 ECTS 3 US This class focuses on the role of the three main monotheistic religions in Spanish history, from Antiquity to Modern-Day Spain.
 Discussion will focus on the role of Catholicism and other religions in a Democratic Spain in interaction with the growing population of Muslim immigrants, Jewish communities, and the establishment of churches of various denominations around the country.
 Excursions to important historical sites in Seville will be an integral part of the in situ learning objectives of the course.
 Conducted in English.
-LITERATURE LIT 327 Panorama de la Literatura Latinoamericana 1 (Pre-1820) (Panorama of Latin American Literature) (Pre-1820) 6 ECTS 3 US Fall semester only This course is an overview of Latin American writings from the pre-Hispanic period until the eve of the Independence movements in the 1820s.
-It includes literary works in poetry and non-fiction, such as the chronicles of conquest.
-It also features a selection of literary works (including prose, drama, and essay) that have received recognition from specialists and the general reading public for being the most outstanding in Latin America.
-Conducted in Spanish =